At Our Lady of Grace School we seek to live out the values of Jesus Christ and to promote these by our words and actions.

 Rabbi Rose from Catford and Bromley Synagogue took a lovely assembly with the children.
 Once again, he was so impressed with their knowledge and questioning.
 The Jewish feast of Passover and the significance for us Christians of the Last Supper reminded us again of all that different religions have in common.

-The Passion play this week was a very moving performance by all the children which summed up the message of Easter.
-A big thank you to Mrs Murphy and the staff for co-ordinating this event at the end of such a busy term.
+The Passion play was a very moving performance by all the children which summed up the message of Easter.
+A big thank you to all the staff for co-ordinating this event at the end of such a busy term.

 We were delighted to welcome the Reverend Willett from the United Reform Church, Bramshot Avenue, who was both moved and impressed at the spirituality of our children.
 We are so proud of them.